victorlga/vehicle-routing-problem/README.md

 - **Data Handling**: Utilizes recursive functions to build routes and applies constraints checking at each step to ensure feasibility.

 ### 2. Parallel Global Search
-- **Enhancements**: Extends the basic global search by incorporating parallel computing techniques, specifically OpenMP for threading and MPI for inter-process communication.
+- **Enhancements**: Extends the basic global search by incorporating parallel computing techniques, specifically OpenMP for threading, creating a task for each recursive call.
-- **Distribution Strategy**: Workloads are distributed among multiple processes, where each process is responsible for exploring a different segment of possible routes.
-- **Parallelization Benefits**: Aims to accelerate the route finding process by leveraging multiple CPUs or machines, effectively reducing computation time.
+- **Parallelization Benefits**: Aims to accelerate the route finding process by leveraging multiple CPUs, effectively reducing computation time.

 ### 3. Local Search
 - **Heuristic Approach**: This method employs a heuristic strategy, predominantly using a greedy heuristic that selects the next best step based on immediate, local conditions to construct an initial feasible route quickly.
 The heuristic focuses on finding a good, though not necessarily optimal, solution.